rocky-linux/documentation/docs/desktop/gnome/x11vnc_plus_ssh_lan.md

 x11vnc -storepasswd ~/.x11vnc.pwd
 ```

 Create a new file with your text editor of choice.
-This will be used to create a service to run x11vnc:
+You will use this to create a service to run x11vnc:

 ```bash
 sudo vim /etc/systemd/system/x11vnc.service